MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-linux.md

 # Device compliance settings for Linux in Intune

-This article lists several of the available compliance settings you can configure for Linux devices in Intune.
+This article lists and describes the different compliance settings you can configure for Linux devices in Intune.

 For Linux, compliance settings are available from the [settings catalog](../configuration/settings-catalog.md) instead of from a pre-determined template as seen for other platforms.
-Therefore, when you configure a compliance policy for Linux you must choose the settings you want to include in your policy by browsing the catalog and selecting them.
+Therefore, when configuring a compliance policy for Linux you choose the settings you want to include in your policy by browsing the catalog and selecting them.

 In addition to the platform-specific compliance policy, devices are also governed by tenant-wide compliance policy settings.
 To manage the tenant-wide compliance policy settings in your tenant, sign in to Microsoft Endpoint Manager admin center and go to **Endpoint security** > **Device compliance** > **Compliance policy settings**.

-To learn more about compliance policies, and what they do, see get started with device compliance.
+To learn more about compliance policies, and what they do, see [get started with device compliance](device-compliance-get-started.md).

 This feature applies to: